 How to Become an HVAC Technician

-Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes more technologically advanced.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes capable of even more.

-Another key perk of working in HVAC is almost zero student debt.
+Another benefit of working in HVAC is next to no student debt.

 As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Complex jobs might take longer than others, so the number of calls you can go on may vary.
+Complex jobs might take longer than others, so the number of calls on a given day could vary considerably.

-Aside from launching your own business, there are several other career opportunities.
+Aside from launching your own business, there are several other ways to advance your career.
 These include:

 - HVAC manager, $72,515 average salary